DIGITALLNature/DigitallPower/README.md

 ## 🚀&nbsp; Installation and Documentation

-The [Wiki](https://github.com/DIGITALLNature/DigitallPower/wiki) contains the documentation of all features and the parameters.
+The [Wiki on digitallnature.github.io](https://digitallnature.github.io/powertool.html) contains the documentation of all features and the parameters.

 But every adventure starts with:
 ```dotnetcli